On the Bloch-Kato conjecture for GSp(4): Strategy

 \begin{enumerate} \item Using equivariance properties of the Lemma--Flach classes as the test data $(w, \uPhi)$ vary, we show that it suffices to prove the theorem for $(w, \uPhi)$ which have a certain specific type at $p$ (``Klingen-type test data'').
 For these Klingen test data at $p$, the left-hand side of \cref{thm:main} can be expressed as a pairing \eqref{eq:goal2} between a de Rham cohomology class $\eta_{\dR}$ of Klingen parahoric level which is an ordinary eigenvector for the Hecke operator $U_{2, \Kl}'$, and the logarithm of an \'etale class which is the pushforward of a pair of $\GL_2$ Eisenstein classes along a certain ``twisted'' embedding $\iota_\Delta$ of Shimura varieties $Y_{H,\Delta}\hookrightarrow Y_{G,\Kl}$.
 (This embedding is also used in the definition of the $p$-adic $L$-function $\cL_p(\Pi)$ in \cite{LPSZ1}.)

-\item We express the pairing \eqref{eq:goal2} using the ``\Nek--\Niz finite-polynomial cohomology'' of \cite{besserloefflerzerbes16} (a variant of the syntomic cohomology introduced in \cite{nekovarniziol}).
-This gives a formalism of Abel--Jacobi maps, allowing us to write \eqref{eq:goal2} as a cup-product between the pushforward of the syntomic $\GL_2 \times \GL_2$ Eisenstein class and a class $\eta_{\NNfp,q, -D}$ which is a lifting of $\eta_{\dR}$ to \Nek--\Niz fp-cohomology; see \eqref{eq:step1}.
+\item We express the pairing \eqref{eq:goal2} using the ``\Nek--\Niz finite-polynomial cohomology'' of \cite{besserloefflerzerbes16} (a variant of the syntomic cohomology introduced in \cite{nekovarniziol16}).
+This gives a formalism of Abel--Jacobi maps, allowing us to write \eqref{eq:goal2} as a cup-product between the pushforward of the syntomic $\GL_2 \times \GL_2$ Eisenstein class and a class $\eta_{\NNfp,-D}$ which is a lifting of $\eta_{\dR}$ to \Nek--\Niz fp-cohomology; see \eqref{eq:step1}.
 By a new comparison result due to Ertl--Yamada \cite{ertlyamada19}, this is equivalent to a pairing in log--rigid finite-polynomial cohomology (c.f.
 Proposition \ref{prop:lrigreduction}).

-\item Using the Eigenspace Vanishing Conjecture \ref{conj:eigenspaces}, we show that the pairing factors through a pairing in the rigid fp-cohomology of the p-rank $\ge 1$ locus $Y_{G, \Kl}^{\ge 1}$, which only ``sees'' the restriction of the Eisenstein class to the ordinary locus $Y_{H,\Delta}^{\ord} \subseteq Y_{H, \Delta}$ (Theorem \ref{thm:redtoord}).
+\item In Section \ref{sect:redstep2}, we show that the pairing factors through a pairing in the rigid fp-cohomology of the p-rank $m$ locus $Y_{G, \Kl}^m$, which only ``sees'' the restriction of the Eisenstein class to the ordinary locus $Y_{H,\Delta}^{2,m} \subseteq Y_{H, \Delta}$ (Theorem \ref{thm:redtoord}).
 This allows us to use the explicit description, due to Bannai--Kings, of the syntomic Eisenstein classes for $\GL_2$ over the ordinary locus, in terms of non-classical $p$-adic Eisenstein series.

-\item To actually compute the pairing of Theorem \ref{thm:redtoord} and relate it to $p$-adic $L$-functions, we need an explicit description of the lifting $\eta_{\NNfp,q, -D}$ in terms of classes in the coherent cohomology groups studied in Pilloni's higher Hida theory.
+\item To actually compute the pairing of Theorem \ref{thm:redtoord} and relate it to $p$-adic $L$-functions, we need an explicit description of the lifting $\eta_{\NNfp,-D}$ in terms of classes in the coherent cohomology groups studied in Pilloni's higher Hida theory.
 This is the most novel part of the construction, and relies on two new ingredients: \begin{itemize} \item A theory of rigid and coherent cohomology with \emph{partial compact support} (see Section \ref{section:prelimrigcohom}), i.e.~with compact support towards some of the closed strata of the special fibre but not towards others.
-This allows us to bypass the lack of a Frobenius lifting over $Y_{G, \Kl}^{\ge 1}$, by instead working in the cohomology of the ordinary locus $Y_{G, \Kl}^{\ord}$ with an appropriate partial support condition.
+This allows us to bypass the lack of a Frobenius lifting over $Y_{G, \Kl}^m$, by instead working in the cohomology of the ordinary locus $Y_{G, \Kl}^{2,m}$ with an appropriate partial support condition; see \cref{prop:restricttoc0} for this reduction.

 \item A new spectral sequence, the \emph{Pozna\'n spectral sequence} (Proposition \ref{prop:Poznan}), relating syntomic (or finite-polynomial) cohomology to the mapping fibre of a polynomial in Frobenius over coherent cohomology.
 This spectral sequence can be seen as a syntomic analogue of the Fr\"olicher spectral sequence relating de Rham and coherent cohomology. \end{itemize}